KaweewatN/DES484_Backdoor/IMPLEMENTATION_GUIDE.md

 - `Pillow` - For screenshot capture
 - `pyautogui` - For screen automation
 - `pyaudio` - For audio recording
-- `opencv-python` - For webcam capture
+- `opencv-python` - For webcam capture and video encoding
+- `numpy` - For screen recording (array operations)
+- `mss` - For fast screen capture in recordings
+- `imageio` - For video file creation
+- `imageio-ffmpeg` - For ffmpeg codec support

 **Note:** If you're building executables, the `build_executable.py` script will automatically install these requirements for you.